islemKH3/eContribuable/chatbot/README.md

 ## 🇬🇧 Description (English)

-This folder contains the **Chatbot** module of the e-Contribuable project.
+This folder contains the **Chatbot** module of the eContribuable project.
 It is a Flask-based application that allows taxpayers to interact with a chatbot to obtain tax-related information, based on a dataset of common questions and answers.

 The chatbot uses **embeddings** to find the most relevant answer according to the semantic similarity between the user’s question and the dataset entries.